- What Is Peanut Oil?

 What does peanut oil have in common with other polyunsaturated vegetable oils like soybean oil, safflower oil, and sunflower oil?

-All of these cooking oils have a couple of things in common: they’re touted by the American Heart Association (AHA) as heart-healthy options … and current science doesn’t support any of their claims.
+Aside from being popular cooking oils, they’re all touted by the American Heart Association (AHA) as heart-healthy options.
+Yet, current science doesn’t support any of these claims.

-Read on to get the details about peanut oil — backed by science — so you can make the right decision for your health when it comes to cooking oil and getting more healthy fats into your diet.
+Is peanut oil healthy?
+Read on to get the details about peanut oil — backed by science — so you can make the right decision for your health.

 What Is Peanut Oil?

-Peanut oil has a perfectly nutty flavor, great for umami-flavored dishes and fried foods.
-In fact, if you like that golden, crispy texture of fried food, then you’re very familiar with peanut oil
+Peanut oil has a perfectly nutty taste, great for umami-flavored dishes and fried foods.
+If you like that golden, crispy texture of fried food, then you’re very familiar with this oil.

 Peanut oil comes from the peanut plant.
 The peanut is crushed and the oil is pressed from the legume.
-Then the oil is served unrefined or processed further to make refined peanut oil.
+Then the oil is served unrefined or processed further to create a refined version of the oil.

 In terms of fatty acid profile, peanut oil looks like this[*]: